phankanp/Countries-of-the-World-with-Spring/README.md

+Java web application with the Spring Framework.
+Used Spring Boot, application configuration, URI mapping in controllers, and dependency injection by autowiring Spring beans.

 # Steps

 - Gather current, accurate information on the five countries being included in the application.
 The information must include the following: